-Her memoir, First They Killed My Father: A Daughter of Cambodia Remembers, published by HarperCollins in 2000, was a national bestseller and recipient of the 2001 Asian/Pacific American Librarians’ Association award for “Excellence in Adult Non-fiction Literature.”
-The book has been published in 11 countries and translated into German, Dutch, Norwegian, Danish, French, Spanish, Italian, Cambodian, and Japanese.
+BOOKS: Her memoir, First They Killed My Father: A Daughter of Cambodia Remembers, published by HarperCollins in 2000, was a national bestseller and recipient of the 2001 Asian/Pacific American Librarians’ Association award for “Excellence in Adult Non-fiction Literature,”, and has been published in 14 countries and translated into German, Dutch, Norwegian, Danish, French, Spanish, Italian, Cambodian, and Japanese.
 Loung has been the subject of numerous television programs and documentary films for NHK, ARTE, and Nightline.
-Her second book, Lucky Child: A Daughter of Cambodia Reunites with the Sister She Left Behind, was published by HarperCollins in 2005.
+She is also the author of Lucky Child: A Daughter of Cambodia Reunites with the Sister She Left Behind, and LuLu in the Sky.
 Both titles are widely used in high schools, colleges, and community reading programs.

 REVIEWS FOR LOUNG UNG’S BOOKS